BA in Digital Film: Production Emphasis

 A Bachelor of Arts (BA) in Digital Film with an Emphasis in Production will take you behind the camera for an in-depth look at modern cinematography and narrative storytelling.
 Explore the business side of cinema, including the essentials of finance, budgets and distribution.

-Offered by the College of Arts and Media, this digital film degree will teach foundational knowledge that can translate to small-scale projects and major motion pictures alike.
+Offered by the College of Arts and Media, the digital film production courses will teach foundational knowledge that can translate to small-scale projects and major motion pictures alike.
 If you enjoy examining the aesthetic aspects of narrative story development in multiple genres of film, from music videos to documentaries, this degree may be right for you.

 Why GCU

-If you have a passion for the arts and entertainment field, GCU’s on-campus or online digital film production degree can offer diverse opportunities for exploration.
-You will also delve into the dynamics of flourishing within a film production team.
+If you have a passion for the arts and entertainment field, our digital film production degree can offer diverse opportunities for exploration.
+You will delve into the dynamics of flourishing within a film production team.
 The curriculum nurtures your ability to develop professional communication skills, leadership qualities, critical reasoning abilities and ethical decision-making skills.

 Digital film production requires a unique blend of creativity and technical expertise.
-From the early days of silent films to modern digital creations, film has remained a dynamic medium that’s ideal for talented storytellers.
+From the early days of silent films to modern digital creations, film has remained a dynamic medium that can be ideal for talented storytellers.
 It remains a driving force for innovative storytelling, a key focus of this degree program.

-This Bachelor of Arts in Digital Film degree offers courses on campus or online via our interactive learning platform.
+This BA in Digital Film offers courses on campus or online via our interactive learning platform.

 Application Requirements

-Male and female digital film production majors editing on laptop outside
+Digital film production students editing on laptop outside.

 Coursework